The Best WordPress Themes for Churches in 2026 (Free + Premium)

 • The visual builder is genuinely intuitive: drag, drop, and see your changes in real time

-• Hundreds of pre-made layouts, including options suitable for churches and nonprofits
+• Hundreds of pre-made layouts, including church-friendly options

 • Lifetime access option means you pay once and use it forever